 A Blended Learning Method

-This degree is designed to encourage you to think digitally as well as plan and run businesses virtually.
+This degree is designed to encourage you to think digitally.
 Therefore, the programme itself is to be delivered in blended mode (which means that up to 50% out of the classroom will be delivered digitally).

 The combination of face to face, distance learning and blended learning interactions all rely on an active learning approach.
 Your degree will be “brought to life” via online activities, innovative exercises, case material, group/collaborative working and the use of formative tasks and feedback.